tobi-weber/tobi-weber.github.io/projects/levitas/docs.md

 ## An application that uses regular expressions

-Assuming you like to write a blog application that should return entries with a path structure like ```/blog/year/month/date``` (e.g. ```/blog/2014/04/13```).
+Assuming you like to write a blog application that returns entries with a path structure like ```/blog/year/month/date``` (e.g. ```/blog/2014/04/13```).

-First the blog middleware:
+The blog middleware:

 ```python
 from levitas.middleware import Middleware